selfhosters/selfhosters.net/docs/docker/templating/templating.md

 ### Categorization tool

-It's preferred to categorizes your template, and recommended to use the "Application Categorizer" plugin to generate the appropriate tags.
+It's preferred to categorize your template, and recommended to use the "Application Categorizer" plugin to generate the appropriate tags.
 ![!templ-application-categorizer](tmpl-app-cat.png)